Electro707/p1090_4x_iv8_driver/README.md

     - C1095: Top Enclosure
 - `release`: Latest exported build files, includes Schematic, BOM, Gerber, and STL files

+# Firmware Doc

+The document for the firmware can be found over at [https://electro707.com/documentation/Projects/F1093_docs/](https://electro707.com/documentation/Projects/F1093_docs/)

 # Known Issues
 - The op-amp chosen cannot drive all 4 filaments of the IV-8 VFD tubes
     - ^ Temporary fix is to connect the side of the potentiometer going to the op-amp to 5v directly.
 The op-amp then (coincidentally) current-limits the output when the pot is at it's minimum position, enough to light up the tubes.